Nivalyx/osu-wiki/wiki/Help_centre/Upgrading_to_lazer/id.md

 Please try applying the "classic" mod, which will restore much of the old behaviour that you are used to.
 Also make sure to check the settings offered by classic mod, as it will let you further customise your experience and also understand what changes are being applied (as they are all listed there).

-Cobalah untuk mengaktifkan mod "classic", yang akan memberikan   pengalaman bermain yang serupa dengan stable.
+Kamu dapat mengaktifkan mod "classic" yang akan memberikan pengalaman bermain yang serupa dengan stable.

 ### Skinning dan UI